Halfway Houses in Bessemer, AL

 Services provided:

-• Substance use education, employment counseling and training and counseling for families
+• HIV/AIDS counseling, employment counseling and training and vocational training

 • Outreach to persons in the community